RosstheRoss/Homework/csci5271/hw1/hw1writeup.md

     }
 ```

-The main difference is that the function needs the size of the array since it can't be found from the function itself.
+The main difference is that the function needs the size of the array since it can't be found from the scope of the function itself.

 ## Q5